tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_2.md

 A heavy realization dawned.
 Our enemy was not just elusive but potentially invisible in plain sight.
 The thought of that creature hiding among us, waiting for its next opportunity, sent shivers down my spine.

-"We need to hunker down for the night," I said.—
+"We need to hunker down for the night," I said.

+—

 The community center was a hive of activity.
 Children were herded to the center of the large hall, surrounded by parents and grandparents who whispered reassurances.
 Makeshift barriers were erected at the entrances, with men and women from the community taking shifts to stand guard.
 The aroma of strong coffee permeated the air, a silent acknowledgment that many wouldn't be getting any sleep tonight.